maquadeer/my-digital-notes/src/site/notes/DBMS/DBMS RECAP.md

    - **Support for Spatial Operations:** They offer specialized spatial operations and indexing for geospatial data analysis.
 10. **NewSQL Database:**
     - **Scalability and ACID Compliance:** NewSQL databases aim to combine the scalability of NoSQL databases with ACID compliance, making them suitable for high-transaction-rate applications.

+#### 6. DataBase system
+In a Database Management System (DBMS), the storage manager is a critical component responsible for managing the storage of data in a database.
+It handles the low-level details of storing and retrieving data efficiently.
+The storage manager is typically composed of several key components:

+1. **Buffer Manager:** The buffer manager is responsible for managing a buffer pool in memory.
+It caches a subset of data from the database on disk to reduce the need for frequent disk I/O operations.
+When data is requested, the buffer manager checks if it is in the buffer pool.
+If not, it reads the data from disk into the buffer pool.
+This mechanism helps improve data access speed.
+2. **File Manager:** The file manager interacts directly with the operating system to read and write data from and to disk.
+It handles file I/O operations, such as opening, closing, reading, and writing data files.
+It also ensures data consistency and durability by coordinating with the buffer manager to write modified data back to disk.
+3. **Transaction Manager:** While not a direct component of the storage manager, the transaction manager interacts closely with it.
+It ensures that changes made to the database by transactions are properly managed and that the database remains in a consistent state.
+This involves coordinating with the buffer manager to ensure that changes made by transactions are written to disk (commit) or rolled back if necessary.
+4. **Authorization Manager:** authorization and integrity management are essential components that ensure data security, access control, and data integrity.
+These components play a crucial role in maintaining the accuracy, confidentiality, and reliability of the data stored in the database.
+**image of db system** [DB ENVIRONMENT](https://www.w3schools.in/wp-content/uploads/2016/08/Database-System-Environment.png?ezimgfmt=rs%3Adevice%2Frscb43-1)